 First Let’s Look at Some SaaS Trends and Statistics

-First off, when building a SaaS, something is being created, constructed if you will.
+First off, when building a SaaS, something is being constructed.
 If you compare it to a construction site for a new building or road or bridge, you might be tempted to think that the various elements of code and the features that are being incorporated in the system are your building materials – and you would be wrong.
 When building a SaaS system, every key element of construction – the foundation, the steel beams, rivets, concrete, construction equipment, down to the blueprint, itself – is people.

 When you build a SaaS, you build a business